A Home of Our Own

-A Home of Our Own is a 1993 American comedy drama film directed by Tony Bill, starring Kathy Bates and Edward Furlong.
+A Home of Our Own is a 1993 American drama film directed by Tony Bill, starring Kathy Bates and Edward Furlong.
 It is the story of a mother and her six children trying to establish a home in the small fictional town of Hankston, Idaho, in 1962.

 Plot

-Frances Lacey, a widow, works at a factory that produces potato chips.
-She is fired when one of the men gropes her, and she hits him in return.
-The same day, her son is brought home by the police, for stealing change from payphones, but they don't press charges.
-Shortly after this, Frances decides that Los Angeles is not the place to raise a family.
-She packs the kids up, sells everything they can't carry, and starts driving.
-She figures she'll know where she's going when she sees it.
+Frances Lacey, a widow, is fired from her job at a potato chip factory when she is groped by her supervisor and assaults him.
+The same day, her eldest son Shayne is brought home by the police for stealing change from payphones, but they don't press charges.
+Deciding that Los Angeles is an unfit place to raise a family, Frances packs the kids up, sells everything they can't carry, and drives the family out of state in search of a new life.
+When their money runs out, Frances trades her wedding ring for car repairs, describing her late husband as a "vagabond Irish Catholic son-of-a-bitch".
 Their meager resources get them as far as Hankston, Idaho, where Frances spots the unfinished frame of a wood house a few miles outside town, across the road from Moon's Nursery.
-Finding that the proprietor of the nursery, Mr. Munimura, is the owner of the property, though virtually penniless, Frances proposes to buy it from him in exchange for work by her and her children, whom she collectively calls the "Lacey Tribe".
+Finding that the proprietor of the nursery, Mr. Munimura, is the owner of the property; though virtually penniless, Frances proposes to buy it from him in exchange for work by her and her children, whom she collectively calls the "Lacey Tribe".

-With winter approaching, the Laceys work hard to make the house habitable.
-Frances finds a job as a waitress in the coffee shop at a bowling alley in Hankston and puts every dollar she can spare into improvement of the house.
-Murray inadvertently burns the house down in the dead of winter, and the family loses everything they own.
+As winter approaches, the Laceys work hard to make the house habitable.
+Though cold and untrusting at first, Mr. Munimura warms to the family, helping them build and becoming an uncle-like figure to the children.
+Frances finds a job as a waitress at a bowling alley in Hankston and puts every dollar she can spare into improvement of the house.
+Shayne finds work at a local dairy, and middle son Murray begins helping out at a local scrapyard, earning various home improvement items as payment.
+At Christmas, the kids are disappointed when they receive construction tools as gifts.
+Shayne accuses Frances of putting her own dream before her kids' interests, but is saved from punishment by a visit from Mr. Munimura.
+Mr. Munimura reveals to Frances that he and his late wife began building the house for their son, who died fighting in Korea.
+That night, eldest daughter Lynn gives Frances her last present; a floral-pattern blouse she had previously liked in the church's donation bin.